nsrau/azure-docs.it-it/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 <properties
-   pageTitle="Configurazione delle credenziali per l'autenticazione denominate | Microsoft Azure" description="Informazioni su come fornire le credenziali che Visual Studio può usare per l'autenticazione delle richieste inviate a Azure per pubblicare un'applicazione in Azure da Visual Studio o monitorare un servizio cloud esistente. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Setting Up Named Authentication Credentials | Microsoft Azure" description="Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service.. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"